The Stand (1994 miniseries): Plot

 Harold and Nadine plant a bomb in Frannie and Stu's home using demolition dynamite, planning to set it off during a meeting of the Free Zone Committee.
 A weakened Abagail returns to town, and gives a psychic warning to the council members.
 Most of the council escape the explosion, but Nick and a few others are killed.
-Before she dies, Abagail tells Stu, Larry, Glen, Ralph, and Frannie that God commands that the men must travel by foot to Las Vegas to confront Flagg, but one of them will fall along the way.
+Before she dies, Abagail tells Stu, Larry, Glen, Ralph, and Frannie that God commands that the men must travel on foot to Las Vegas to confront Flagg, but one of them will fall along the way.
 When Nadine and Harold flee Boulder, Flagg causes Harold to be crippled in a motorcycle accident.
 Nadine leaves him in a ravine, and he kills himself with a gun the next day.
 Once Nadine reaches the desert, Flagg calls her to him.
 She realizes that she has made a terrible mistake and tries to escape, but Flagg declares it is too late for her to turn back, reveals his true demonic form, and rapes her.
 Nadine is catatonic following the sexual attack by Flagg, and her hair has turned white.
 Flagg's men intercept Judge Farris, who is accidentally killed by one of his henchmen, Bobby Terry, before he can be tortured.
 Flagg tears Bobby to pieces for not following instructions.
 Upon returning to Las Vegas, Flagg has Dayna brought to him.
 He plans to torture her for information about the identity of the third spy.
 Flagg saw Judge Farris and Dayna with his powers, but whenever he tries to see the third spy, all he sees is the moon.
 After a failed attempt to kill Flagg, Dayna kills herself before he can extract any useful information from her.